1Nam/hackerrank-java/README.md

 # hackerrank-java
-The solution of all challenges of Java HackerRank
+The solution of all Java HackerRank challenges